bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

-Notice at *lines 12 and 24* the use of the classlist property that has been introduced with HTML5 in order to allow CSS class manipulation from JavaScript.
+Notice at <i>lines 12 and 24</i> the use of the classlist property that has been introduced with HTML5 in order to allow CSS class manipulation from JavaScript.